EpicEric/sandhole/book/src/nixos.md

 }
 ```

 You can then connect services with the provided keys.
-For example, to use a SearXNG NixOS container in the same machine:
+For example, to use a Vaultwarden NixOS container in the same machine:

 ```nix
 {